kozo2/cyautoworkshop/vignettes/tmp.md

 Aside from the details, let's connect Google Colab to local Cytoscape.

 Make sure your local Cytoscape is fully up and running before running the code below.
+It will take some time for Cytoscape to start up and its REST server to start up completely.
+(Please wait for about 10 seconds.)

 ```{r}
 library(RCy3)